brson/wasm-opt-rs/notes.md

 imposing another atomic flag check that should always succeed.

 ## `ParseException` doesn't implement `std::exception`

 `cxx` can translate exceptions to Rust as long as they implement `std::exception`, but `ParseException` does not.

+## Some binaryen APIs make assertions about how they are called

+These abort if they are triggered.

+PassRegistry::getPassDescription

+todo

 ## A Rusty API